southbridgeio/redmine_chat_telegram/README.md

 Since 1.4.5 version plugin need Telegram CLI as system daemon.

-You need to run `telgeram-cli` as daemon.
+You need to run `telegram-cli` as daemon.

 In `extras` folder you can find:
 * `init.d` script example